 Last summer, I had the opportunity to meet Shelly when she visited Minnesota for a retreat I hosted, and I could immediately tell she was an adventurer and creative, besides being warm hearted and kind.
 The book reflects all of those attributes, split into sections that are both seasonal and adventure driven.
 Think road trips, camping, hiking, cookouts, picnics, holiday hosting, snow days.
 All depicted with the most glowing photography, that truly lets your mind escape before you even leave the kitchen.

-This Minted Baba Ganoush is very easy to make, roasted in the oven, then blended in a food processor or blender with just a few ingredients.
+This roasted eggplant dip, a Minted Baba Ganoush, is very easy to make, blended in a food processor or blender with just a few ingredients.
 Think of it as hummus, but the eggplant stands in for the chickpeas.
 With tahini, lime juice, and a few spices, it has a mediterranean feel that goes lovely with pita bread, vegetables, crackers, and even as a sandwich spread.
 The mint on top only enhances it’s flavor, and I also added some crushed red pepper flakes for a bit of heat and color.
 One thing to note is that your eggplants will always be a little different in size, so you may have to slightly adjust the tahini, salt, and the acidic component (lime or lemon juice) each time you make it.
 Enjoy!

 Minted Baba Ghanoush (Roasted Eggplant Dip)